Declaration of Principles, London 1983

 An officer of the relevant IDU regional union must present the membership proposal to the Executive.If determined that the membership criteria are met, the applicant party will be invited to present its application at a meeting of the IDU Executive.
 If approved by the Executive, not necessarily at the same meeting if further deliberations are considered necessary, the applicant from the time of the recommendation will be listed either as an Associate member (if not eligible for the full membership at that stage) or as an Observer recommended for full membership, to be invited to all IDU functions from then on.

-- 8The Party Leaders Meeting decides status of full membership, and – if so decided – the party will become a member with full rights after the Party leader or Chairman has signed the IDU Declaration of Principles.
+- 8The IDU Summit decides status of full membership, and – if so decided – the party will become a member with full rights after the Party leader or Chairman has signed the IDU Declaration of Principles.

-- 9Decisions to readmit former IDU-members may be made by the Executive Committee, provided that the Party Leaders meeting previously has approved IDU membership.
+- 9Decisions to readmit former IDU-members may be made by the Executive Committee, provided that the IDU Summit (formerly known as Party Leaders Meeting) previously has approved IDU membership.